top of page

 HOW TO GET AROUND INDONESIA

+We have a number of blog posts on getting around Indonesia available here.
 Here are some common modes of local transport you can expect to find in different parts of the country:

-• Bemos and Angkot: These are minivans or minibusses commonly used for short-distance travel within cities and towns.
+• Bemos and Angkot: These are minivans or minibuses commonly used for short-distance travel within cities and towns.
 Bemos are more common in Java, while Angkot (short for "Angkutan Kota") are prevalent in cities like Bandung and Jakarta.
 They operate on set routes and pick up passengers along the way.

 • Ojek: Ojeks are motorcycle taxis popular for short trips within cities.
 They're convenient for navigating through traffic, especially in congested urban areas.
 You can find ojeks waiting at street corners or hail them through ride-hailing apps like Gojek or Grab.